 These funds are used to support the continued maintenance and restoration of Carmel Mission.

-You are going to want to take the time to pull over to take in the beautiful natural rock formations jetting into the Pacific ocean and there is nothing quite like seeing the views of the Bixby Bridge.
+You are going to want to take the time to pull over to take in the beautiful natural rock formations jetting into the Pacific ocean and the views of the iconic Bixby Bridge.

 If you want to see seals while venturing from San Francisco to Los Angeles, Piedras Blancas Elephant Seal Rookery is where you will find them.
 This area is a protected beach which means that people are not allowed on them.
 You will find plenty of viewing platforms to watch the seals.

 In 1925, when a major earthquake destroyed the city, it was rebuilt in Spanish Colonial Revival style.
 Walking around the city, you will be able to take in much of the beautiful architecture and historic landmarks.

 Use this Red tile walking tour of Santa Barbara to help you get around.